pascualgroup/VarModel/README.md

 (and corresponding tables for "clinical immunity").

+Hosts are sampled every `sampleHostsEvery` units of simulation time.

+Transmission events are sampled every `sampleTransmissionEventEvery` *transmission events*: so if `sampleTransmissionEventEvery = 100`, the 100th, 200th, 300th, ...
+transmission events will be sampled.

 ## Code organization

 The code is object-oriented and mostly hierarchical.
 At the top level is an instance of the `Simulation` class, which contains collections of `Gene`, `Strain`, and `Population` objects.
 Each `Population` object contains a collection of `Host` objects, each of which contains current infections and immune history through `Infection` and `ImmuneHistory` objects.
 In other words, the simulation hierarchy is organized like this: